opendp/tumult-docs/public/analytics-pro/dev/_sources/tutorials/first-steps.rst.txt

 the dataset.

-After creating our query, we need to actually run it on the data, using the :meth:`evaluate<tmlt.analytics.session.Session.evaluate>` method of our Session.
+After creating our query, we need to actually run it on the data, using the :meth:`evaluate<tmlt.analytics.Session.evaluate>` method of our Session.
 This requires us to allocate some privacy budget to this evaluation: here, let's evaluate the query with differential privacy, using ε=1.